hasithv/hasithv.github.io/content/posts/25-05-11-chronosinductionheads/index.md

 +++
-title = "Hunting for Induction Heads in Amazon's Chronos" date = 2025-05-11T10:50:18-05:00 tags = ["Transformers", "Mechanistic Interpretability"] categories = ["Research"] draft = false
+title = "Hunting for Induction Heads in Amazon's Chronos" date = 2025-05-11T10:50:18-05:00 tags = ["transformers", "mechanistic interpretability"] categories = ["Research"] draft = false
 +++
 <script src="https://cdn.plot.ly/plotly-3.0.1.min.js"></script>

-*Notice: While the theory here is correct, I realized I had some implementation errors which are corrected in a [follow up post](/posts/25-05-28-chronosinduction2/).*
+*Notice: While the theory here is correct, I realized I had some implementation errors in the RRT test which are corrected in a [follow up post](/posts/25-05-28-chronosinduction2/).*

 This Summer, I expect to be working on things related to mechanistic intepretability in time series forecasting, and a model of interest was [Amazon's Chronos model](https://github.com/amazon-science/chronos-forecasting), a probabilistic time series forecasting model.
 To better understand how the model works and to get my hands dirty with some MI work, I decided to try and look for evidence of induction heads in Chronos.